Reaching global markets

 Expanding the Trans Mountain Pipeline gives us the ability to sell our energy resources to multiple international customers at higher market prices – and transport them in a way that creates fewer greenhouse gas emissions.

 It’s been more than 60 years since we last built an oil pipeline to Canada's west coast.
 We lose money – a lot of money – every day that this pipeline expansion is delayed.
-That cost to the Canadian economy is estimated at $40 million dollars a day.
+Applying the methodology from a February 2018 Scotiabank report to October 2018 oil prices, the Government of Alberta estimates the cost to the Canadian economy at roughly $80 million dollars a day.
 That’s why increased pipeline capacity to bring oil to markets overseas is needed now.
 So we can get a higher price for our products to fund the things that matter most to Canadians.

 If there's only one possible market to buy your products, that market has all the leverage – and you're forced to take the price they offer.
 Only by diversifying our energy markets beyond the United States can we maximize the return we receive on oil products.
 Without the Trans Mountain expansion in place, revenue that should be staying in Canada goes south of the border.